A History of Search Engines

 » WebCrawler—First to Index Entire Pages

 On April 20, 1994, Brian Pinkerton of the University of Washington released the first crawler to index entire pages, called WebCrawler.
-Soon it became so popular that it could only be used at night, when less people were trying to use it.
-An appropriate nick-name would have been NIGHT CRAWLER.
+Soon it became so popular that it could only be used at night when fewer people were trying to use it.
+An appropriate nickname would have been NIGHT CRAWLER.
 WebCrawler was eventually bought by AOL™.

 » Monstrous Lycos™ added Prefix Matching and Word Proximity to Search Results